sharkoman/hatshepsut-garden/README.md

 <br>

 # Hatshepsut Garden
-As an Egyption this was a great honor and kinda fun to help our queen build her great garden.
+As an Egyption this was a great honor and kinda fun to help our queen Hatshepsut build her great garden.

 ## Installation